ANALYSIS-Argentine default in balance as government refuses to capitulate

 However, a deliberate default cannot be ruled out.
 In that scenario, Argentina may try to launch a new bond swap under Argentine legislation in a bid to escape the U.S. lawsuits.
 It would be a move fraught with risk.

 "Perhaps the risk is higher for exchanged bondholders converting to holdouts and demanding par claim after a technical default as opposed to exchanged bondholders demanding par claim on violation of RUFO," said Morden.
-(Additional reporting by Sarah Marsh and Jorge Otaola in Buenos Aires and Nate Raymond and Joseph Ax in New York; Editing by Kieran Murray and Andrew Hay)
+(Additional reporting by Sarah Marsh and Jorge Otaola; Editing by Kieran Murray)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan